Implementing Register and Login in Cloudflare Workers with D1

 To wrap things up, it’s just needed to setup the application router that tight things together.

-Due to limitations in the current implementation of itty-router-openapi
+Due to limitations in the current implementation of chanfana

 , it’s very important that the endpoint routes